Minimal lectures on two-dimensional conformal field theory: Liouville theory

 In order to have reasonably simple crossing symmetry equations, we need degenerate fields.
 But the spectrum of Liouville theory is made of Verma modules, and does not involve any degenerate representations.
 In order to have degenerate fields, we need a special axiom:

 \begin{hyp}[Degenerate fields in Liouville theory] ~ The degenerate fields $V_{\langle r, s\rangle}$, and their correlation functions, exist. \end{hyp} By the existence of degenerate fields, we also mean that such fields and their correlation functions obey suitable generalizations of our axioms.
-In particular, we generalize Axiom \ref{hyp:ope} by assuming that there exists an OPE between the degenerate field $V_{\langle 2, 1\rangle}$, and a field $V_\alpha$.
-However, according to the fusion rules \eqref{eq:rv}, this OPE leads to fields with momentums $\alpha\pm \frac{b}{2}$, and in general $\alpha \in \frac{Q}{2}+i\mathbb{R} \centernot\implies (\alpha\pm\frac{b}{2}) \in \frac{Q}{2}+i\mathbb{R}$.
-We resort to the assumption in Definition \ref{def:liou} that correlation functions are smooth functions of $\alpha$, and take $V_\alpha$ to actually be defined for $\alpha\in\mathbb{C}$ by analytic continuation.
-(Or for $\alpha$ in a dense open subset of $\mathbb{C}$, if there are singularities.)
+In particular, we generalize Axiom \ref{hyp:ope} by assuming that there exists an OPE between the degenerate field $V_{\langle 2, 1\rangle}$, and a field $V_P$.
+However, according to the fusion rules \eqref{eq:rv}, this OPE leads to fields with momentums $P\pm \frac{b}{2}$, and in general $P \in i\mathbb{R} \centernot\implies (P\pm\frac{b}{2}) \in i\mathbb{R}$.
+We resort to the assumption in Definition \ref{def:liou} that correlation functions are smooth functions of $P$, and take $V_P$ to actually be defined for $P\in\mathbb{C}$ by analytic continuation.
 This allows us to write the OPE

-where we introduced the degenerate OPE coefficients $C_\pm(\alpha)$.
+where we introduced the degenerate OPE coefficients $C_\pm(P)$.